softrams/automation-toolset/README.md

 ## Accessing

     Once launched browse to http://localhost:8080
-    Link to your local host will be
+    Links between host and container will be
         - Container: /home/seluser
         - Host: ~/automation-home